K-12 Schools and Childcare Facilities

 School Staff & Administration

 If you are reporting cases of COVID-19 in your school or are seeking official guidance, please first see our Reporting Cases and Exposures section.
 Be sure to view our weekly webinars for the most updated guidance and answers to questions being asked by our school community.
-If further clarification on any topic is needed, or if you are considering closing part or all of a school, please Contact Us.
+If further clarification on any topic is needed, please Contact Us.

 - If you have questions about an exposure notification you received from your child's school or have other questions about COVID-19, please first see our FAQs.